-Can I claim workers' compensation if injured in a car accident at work, or on my way to or from work?
+Can I claim workers' compensation if injured in a car accident at work, On Lunch, or on my way to or from work?

 Even if you are injured in a car accident during a work break, as long as you were not subjecting yourself to an "abnormal risk" at the time of the accident occurring, you can claim workers' compensation.

-An example of an "abnormal risk" would be where a worker decides to go drag racing with a co-worker in the vacant lot next to his workplace during his lunch break.
+An example of an "abnormal risk" would be where a worker decides to go drag racing with a co-worker in the vacant lot next to his workplace during his lunch break, which is not very clever at the best of times.

 Where a worker suffers injury in a traffic accident on the way to or from the workplace, these workers' compensation claims are commonly referred to as "journey claims".